Toothache is pain in or around a tooth.

 Note: The dentist is an appropriate person to see for most causes of toothaches.
 However, if the problem is referred pain from another location, you may need to see your primary health care provider.

-The dentist will examine you.
-The physical examination may include an examination of the mouth, teeth, gums, tongue, throat, ears, nose, and neck.
+The dentist will examine your mouth, teeth, gums, tongue, throat, ears, nose, and neck.
 You may need dental x-rays.
 The dentist may recommend other tests, depending on the suspected cause.

 The dentist will ask questions about your medical history and symptoms, including: